 Autonomous decisions

 Generative AI is gradually moving from recommending to autonomous decision-making in low-risk situations.
 For example, in inventory management, the system won't just suggest but will automatically place orders with suppliers within defined parameters.
+We cover this boundary between suggestion and autonomous action in more depth in what are autonomous AI agents.

 Collaborative analytics